HenriqueLGSCarvalho/HenriqueLGSCarvalho/README.md

 Originally I am from Brazil, but have been living in Massachussets since I was seven years old.
 I speak fluent **English** and **Portugese**, and I'm also proficient in **Spanish**.

-In my free time I enjoy watching/playing soccer, coding, chess, playing board games, and spending time with loved ones
+In my free time I enjoy watching/playing soccer, coding, playing chess, playing board games, and spending time with loved ones
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________

 ## ⚡ Technologies and Tools